 Logical elements are circuits that perform logical operations.
 Logical elements are used in digital circuits and are used to express Boolean algebra.
-The system of logical operations were defined by George Boole an English mathematician in 1848.
+The system of logical operations was defined by George Boolean English mathematician in 1848.

-Firs logical element was used by Erenfest in 1910.
-It was calculator made of telephone relays…
+Firs logical element was used by Ernest Nagel in 1910.
+It was a calculator made of telephone relays…

 Logical operations may be as follows:

 - Logical negation – ¬A (in different sources negation has various markings like Ä);

 - Logical OR – C=A + B (in other literature you may find C=AuB);

 - Logical AND – C=A*B (in other literature you may find C=AˆB).

 There is whole theory of logical algebra.
 You may find a lot information in Wikipedia sources.

 For us there is more interesting electronic part of logical functions.

 Simply there are electronic devices who perform these three basic operations: